ekedonald/1-Linux-Practice-Project/README.md

 ## 28. top command:
 The top command in Linux Terminal will display all the running processes and dynamic real-time view of the current system.
 It sums up the resouce utilization from CPU to memory usage.

-The top command can also help you identify and terminate a process that may use too many system resources.
-To run the command, simply enter top into the CLI.

 ```bash
 top